BernardoRaimundo/BernardoRaimundo.github.io/_portfolio/portfolio-1.md

 </table>

 <div style="text-align: justify;">
 <p>The results from the first experiment suggest that the usage of hyperparameter tuning can increase the overall performance of a classifier.
-The DT classifier had the best overall performance among the different classifiers.</p>
+The decision tree classifier had the best overall performance among the different classifiers.</p>
 </div>